Skip to main content

 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.
 Speak to a doctor if symptoms get worse or last longer than a week.

-If you take contraceptive pills and you have severe diarrhoea for more than 24 hours, your contraception may not protect you from pregnancy.
+If you take the combined pill or progestogen-only pill and you have severe diarrhoea for more than 24 hours, your contraception may not protect you from pregnancy.
 Check the pill packet to find out what to do.

 Feeling or being sick (nausea or vomiting)